Healthy Homes Assessment Twyford

 Twyford Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is required to all Twyford and New Zealand rental homes where it’s reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is a requirement in all Twyford and New Zealand rental houses where it is reasonably practicable to put in.

-• Property managers and landlords are required to keep records of their the compliance with all Healthy Homes Standards that apply or will be applied to the rental property.
+• Property managers and landlords have to keep records that demonstrate the conformance to each Healthy Homes Standards that apply or will apply to your rental home.

-• Property managers and private landlords must make sure that their rental properties are in compliance according to Healthy Homes Standards within 90 days of a renewal, new or a change in Tenancy.
+• Private landlords and property managers must ensure their rental properties comply according to Healthy Homes Standards within 90 days of a newly renewed, extended or changed tenant.

-• All the boarding houses (except Kainga Ora and Community Housing Providers with registered Boarding home tenancies) are required to comply with Healthy Homes Standards regardless of the date when the tenancy started.
+• All boarding houses (except Kainga Ora and Community Housing Providers with registered boarding home tenancies) are required to comply with Healthy Homes Standards regardless of the time the tenancy began.

-• All households which are rented through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers are required to comply with the Healthy Homes Standards regardless of when the tenancy began.
+• All homes let through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes